boxmein/small-programs/bake/README.md

       - !Shell "cat x.yml y.yml > z.yml"
 ```

-Input types:
+### Inputs

+Inputs specify what can cause the output of the task to change.
+If any input
+changes, the task is run again next time.

-- `!File filename` -- declare that the output depends on this input file.
-If the
+- `!File filename` -- when the file changes, re-run the actions
-  input file changes, the actions must be re-run to generate the output file.

-Action types:
+- `!Glob pattern` -- when any file indicated by the glob changes, re-run the actions

+### Actions

+Actions specify what to do to generate output from input

-- `!Shell command` -- invoke `bash -c "command"`.
-Hopefully the action generates
+- `!Shell command` -- invoke `bash -c "command"`
-  the output files.

-Output types:
+### Outputs

+Specifies what files the actions affect.
+This is used to correctly determine the
+dependency graph, and to skip task execution if outputs are newer than inputs

-- `!File filename` -- the actions generate this output file.
-Any tasks that
+- `!File filename` -- this task modifies this file
-  depend on the file, will be re-run as well.
+- `!Glob pattern` -- this task modifies these files

 ## Installing